bloXroute-Labs/builder-compliance-lists/README.md

 `https://bloxroute.max-profit.builder.goerli.blxrbdn.com/blxr/compliance_lists?list=ofac&list=externalList`

-The response is a JSON object with the following fields:
+The response is a JSON object (a map of maps) with the following fields:
 ```azure
 {
     "ofac": {